What is domestic abuse

 What is domestic abuse?

 Domestic abuse affects people from all walks of life and in many different ways.
 We know that domestic abuse can affect both men and women as well as those in same sex relationships.
 If you are suffering from physical, sexual, psychological, emotional or financial abuse or are being threatened or intimidated in your home or elsewhere by a current or previous partner or adult family member you are a victim of domestic abuse.
 You are not alone, we can help.
 You may additionally wish to seek support or advice from our partners who specialise in domestic abuse.
-Please see below for useful numbers and contacts.

 What can we do to help?

 Within the Metropolitan Police domestic abuse is investigated by specially trained officers in Community Safety Units.
 These officers are committed to preventing and bringing to justice perpetrators of domestic abuse which affects one in four women.
 We will deal with you without prejudice and in confidence.
 We take domestic violence very seriously and will deal positively and promptly with any incident we attend.
 We aim to contact you within 24 hours of receiving your report and we can help define what the best course of action is for you.

 Our first priority is to protect you and any children you have.
 If the situation is an emergency an officer will attend and if possible arrest the perpetrator and take action to protect you from further abuse.
 Alternatively you can attend any police station in person, ask a friend or relative to do so on your behalf or call the non-emergency number which is 101.
 If you require an interpreter one will be made available initially by phone and later in person.